How to get a rental with no rental history

 • Employer verification

-Each of these documents highlights what landlords typically look for like your ability to make payments and your payment history.
+Each document highlights what landlords typically look for, such as your ability to make payments and your payment history.
+These items can give your future landlord an idea of your payment history and insight into how you make your payments.

 Find a cosigner